 With this as a background, things have never been harder for sponsored athletes, and that is before you start to account for lockdowns and social distancing.
 These days only a fortunate few have contracts that list their goal as just "winning races."
 Put yourself in the shoes of a marketing manager as we head into a second uncertain year.
 Ok, it was expensive paying your racer all last year, but if that contract is up for renewal now, could you risk that expenditure for a second year?
 A third?
 Without the races, there is a lot more time to think about what value that racer is bringing to your brand away from the racing.
-This isn't a new trend, the idea that a racer cannot be just a racer is one that has been gaining traction for many years now, but the pandemic has pushed it into overdrive.
-Of course that word 'value' can be an ugly one, without a definition it is just nonsense business-talk, so we grabbed a range of people whose job involves sponsoring athletes to see if we could find consensus on what this elusive value really is.
+This isn't a new trend, as the idea that a racer cannot be just a racer is one that has been gaining traction for many years now, but the pandemic has pushed it into overdrive.
+The word 'value' can be an ugly one, but without a definition it is just nonsense business-talk, so we grabbed a range of people whose job involves sponsoring athletes to see if we could find consensus on what this elusive value really is.

 What Constitutes Value From a Sponsored Athlete?John Oldale, Marin Bikes